exercism/v3/languages/javascript/docs/implementing-a-concept-exercise.md

 ## Step 3: add .docs/hints.md

 If the user gets stuck, we will allow them to click a button requesting a hint, which shows this file.
 We will softly discourage them using it.
 The file should contain both general and task-specific "hints".
-These hints should be enough to unblock almost any
+These hints should be enough to unblock almost any problem the user would face.

 ## Step 4: add .docs/after.md (optional):